oligo-com-au/oligo-api-docs/docs/pay-to/payto-overview.md

 ### 2. Check Agreement Status

+The agreement will need the customer's authorization before it can be used for payments.
+So we need to check the status of the agreement after it has been created.
+Generally there are 2 ways to do this:
+- Poll the agreement status using the `GET /payto/agreements/<your_agreement_uid>` endpoint.
+- Or listen to the webhook event `payto_agreement.*` to get notified about the agreement status changes.

 ### 3. Initiate PayTo Payment

 After the agreement is authorized from the customer's bank account, you can initiate a payment against that agreement.